 - Enjoy a refreshing swim in Mackay's Bluewater Lagoon, offering all the fun of the beach within the city.

-- Discover the arts and culture of the Mackay region when you visit Artspace MackayOpens external site in a new window, the regional art gallery and museum in the centre of the city.
+- Discover the arts and culture of the Mackay region when you visit Artspace Mackay.

 Laidback tropical Mackay and the surrounding region is a wonderfully inviting mix of city, beach and country.

-Mackay has a varied and interesting history, with hints of its past and future everywhere you look.
+Mackay has a varied and interesting history, with hints of its past and future evident everywhere you look.

-A short drive from the Mackay Marina is Slade Point, where an elevated lookout provides glorious panoramic views out towards the southern islands of the Great Barrier Reef.
+A short drive from the Mackay Marina is Slade Point, where an elevated lookout provides glorious panoramic views towards the southern islands of the Great Barrier Reef.
 At the foot of the lookout, Lamberts Beach is a family-friendly picnic location, with shady trees, a children’s playground and a patrolled beach.

-For land lovers, the Whitsunday Coast has amazing diversity to explore with secluded beaches such as Hydeaway Bay, the ecologically diverse Eungella National Park, or the coastal town of Airlie Beach.
+For land-lovers, the Whitsunday Coast has amazing diversity to explore, with secluded beaches such as Hydeaway Bay, the ecologically diverse Eungella National Park or the coastal town of Airlie Beach.
 Get off the beaten track amongst the hillside national park trails on foot or mountain bike.

-Australian Dollar (AU$)
+Australian Dollar (A$)

-220-240V / 50Hz
+230V / 50Hz